bbusenius/CLI-Stock-Tracker/README.md

   - `"cache"`: A dictionary with cache settings:
     - `"enabled"`: Boolean to enable or disable caching (default: `false`).
     - `"interval"`: Integer specifying the cache refresh interval in minutes (default: 60).
+  - `"watch_interval"`: The refresh interval in seconds for watch mode (default: 5).
-- If `settings.json` is missing or invalid, defaults are used: all optional columns are excluded, and caching is disabled.
+- If `settings.json` is missing or invalid, defaults are used: all optional columns are excluded, caching is disabled, and watch_interval is 5 seconds.

 **Example `settings.json`:**
 ```json